argoproj/argo-events/docs/artifact-guide.md

 This is a guide for help in utilizing artifacts within Argo Events.
 Sensors use artifacts for Resource Object store for use in `Resource` triggers

 ## Inline
-Inlined artifacts are included directly within the sensor resource and decoded as a string.
+Inlined artifacts are included directly within the sn resource and decoded as a string.

 ## S3
 Amazon Simple Storage Service (S3) is a block/file/object store for the internet.
 The standardized [API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) allows storage and retrieval of data at any time from anywhere on the web.
 There are a number of S3 providers that include, but are not limited to: